 All things pass away

-and the sea of all things is ever churning.
+for the sea of all things is ever-churning.

-But clinging is emotionally destructive even in the cases of loving others and taking care of your own survival and well being.
+But this extreme sort of craving is emotionally destructive, even in the case of loving others and taking care of our own well being.
 So examine what is really happening.
-Fundamentally, what we love and miss about those we care about is the experience of our mind interacting with them through our emotional and physical perceptions.
-Instead of merely appreciating and loving when they are with us, we unwittingly take another step and become addicted to those feelings.
+Fundamentally, what we love and miss about those we care about is the experience of our mind interacting with them.
+This occurs in the form of our emotional and physical perceptions.
+Instead of merely appreciating and loving when they are with us, we unwittingly take an additional but unnecessary step and become addicted to those feelings.

-There are of course many views on how to cope with death and how to look at it notion of life itself.
-As for myself, I think there are two main ways of addressing the problem of clinging.
+There are of course many views on how to view life and cope with death.
+As for myself, I think there are two main ways of addressing the problem of craving.

 The first is simply to be aware of it.
-In my experience, the more often you actively think about your feelings and their origin, including when intense feelings arise, the easier that you naturally gain some level of separateness from them and control over them.
+In my experience, the more often you actively think about the origin of your feelings, especially when intense emotions arise, the easier it becomes to naturally gain some level of separateness from those emotions as well as control over them.

-The other way is develop a coherent conception of how you think reality works regarding the nature of life and death, because the way you think reality works and the way you describe it has emotional implications.
+The second way is develop a coherent idea of how you think reality works regarding the nature of life and death in the grand scheme of the cosmos.
+This is because the way you think reality operates and even the particular way you describe it has tremendous emotional implications.

-The following points in this piece explain my own view of these issues.
+The following points in this piece explain my own view of this issue.

 2. All persons are moving, changing parts of one larger system